 The historic correlations among saturated fat, serum cholesterol and CHD in the Seven Countries Study

 Already in 1970 at the five-year follow-up, the SCS showed strong associations among the average saturated fat intake, average serum cholesterol level and CHD mortality rates of the cohorts (population level, cohort level, or ‘ecological relationships’).
 Though causal conclusions for individuals could not be drawn from these results, these correlations are most valuable in estimating the potential of population prevention, while the totality of the evidence, including results from prospective cohort studies and randomized trials, is needed to draw conclusions about causality and prevention in individuals.

 Cross-cultural correlations after 25 and 50 years follow-up

-The cross-cultural associations were repeated using 25-year and 50-year CHD mortality data for serum cholesterol and saturated fat intake and extended with associations on flavonoids and dietary patterns.
+The cross-cultural associations were repeated using 25-year and 50-year CHD mortality data for serum cholesterol and saturated fat intake and later extended with associations on carbohydrates, flavonoids, and dietary patterns.

 What do the graphs show?

 These graphs show the average saturated fat intake and serum cholesterol level values at baseline, and the 5-year CHD incidence per cohort.
 The cohorts of men were examined, and their average values of saturated fat intake and serum cholesterol levels were calculated.
 Also, the number of men who died from CHD or developed a non-fatal heart attack during 5 years of follow-up per 100 men at risk was calculated for each cohort.
 The associations among saturated fat, serum cholesterol and CHD incidence deal with average group values and therefore the graphs say nothing about individual risk.